 Battery life and range.
 These are good things to look for with any drone.
 Remember that the battery life is probably going to be shorter than you’d expect – 15 minutes is considered very good for a beginner drone, while 20+ minutes is all but unheard-of.

-Where can I find beginner drones for sale?
+Where can I find entry level drones with cameras for sale?

 Most people either buy drones on Amazon or directly from the manufacturer.
-Sometimes manufacturers’ websites will offer special benefits for buying through them – Altair Aerial, for example, offers free shipping.
+Sometimes entry level drone manufacturers’ websites will offer special benefits for buying through them – Altair Aerial, for example, offers free shipping.
 Some of the best beginner drones can also be found at physical storefronts that sell consumer electronics.

 We are partnered with the Amazon affiliate program, so we get a little bit of money each time you buy a drone using one of our links.
 If you like our writing and think this article was valuable to you, consider buying through the buttons above to help support our site at no extra cost to yourself!